 |Madison||All except 62001, 62012, 62021, 62026, 62046, 62058, 62061, 62067, 62074, 62088, 62097, 62249, 62275 and 62281.|

 |Monroe||All except 62244, 62248, 62256, 62261, 62276, 62278, 62279, 62295, and 62298.|

 |St. Clair||All except 62224, 62243, 62248, 62254, 62255, 62257, 62258, 62260, 62264, 62265, 62269, 62278, 62282, 62285, 62289 and 62298.|

 Vehicles are tested in this area to verify that the vehicle's emissions control systems are performing properly.
 Vehicle emissions testing programs are designed to identify vehicles that need to be repaired to meet emissions standards.

 An On-Board Diagnostic test (OBD) is used for 1996 and newer passenger cars and light duty trucks (including vans, sport utility vehicles and hybrids).
 An OBD test is also used for 2007 model year heavy-duty trucks.

 You must take your vehicle to an Air Team test station.
-Please refer to your test notice or check this web site for station locations, maps, and operating hours.
+Please check this web site for station locations, maps, and operating hours.

 Vehicles begin testing when the vehicle is four years old.
 For example, a 2003 car should be tested in 2007, 2009, 2011, etc. In certain cases, a vehicle may need to be inspected if it was not in compliance when acquired by a new owner, or when the vehicle is newly registered in a test area.